 The School is also home to a number of projects:

 CueMedia is a School journalism project involving daily online news, audio and television programming which runs (funding permitting) during the annual National Arts Festival.

 Grocott’s Mail, the oldest continually produced newspaper in the country, is owned by Rhodes University and housed within the School.
 The newspaper (online and on paper) offers vac work and internships to students as well as collaborations on special projects.

 The Highway Africa Centre is dedicated to the development of African journalism and hosts the largest annual media conference of journalists, editors and media managers on the continent.

-The Public Service Accountability Monitor (PSAM), is a governance monitoring organisation whose activities feed into the curriculum offered to students on issues such as national, provincial and local government reporting.
+The Public Service Accountability Monitor (PSAM) is a governance monitoring organization whose activities feed into the curriculum offered to students on issues such as national, provincial and local government reporting.

 The South African Reserve Bank Centre for Economics Journalism aims to improve financial, economic and business journalism in South Africa and on the continent.
 It offers a postgraduate diploma in economics journalism and short courses.